AshuraKuranata/DataChan_proof_of_concept/README.md

 Utilizing Flutter <https://docs.flutter.dev/> for project development.
 First iteration is proof of concept.

+Utilization of Augment Code AI for assistance in build development.

 **Initial features:**
 * Application Installation and Startup
 	- When application starts, the camera is engaged and ready to capture pricing information and display comparison (arrows)